Documentation

 Image Metadata

-The serverless-iiif source repository includes a script that can probe one or more image files and set the appropriate width, height, pages, and tile size metadata.
+The create-metadata script can probe one or more image files and set the appropriate width, height, pages, and tile size metadata.
+It can be invoked three different ways:

 Prerequisites